syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Legend.md

 # Legend in .NET MAUI Chart (SfCartesianChart)

-The [Legend](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartBase.html#Syncfusion_Maui_Charts_ChartBase_Legend) provides a list of cartesian series/data points, helping to identify the corresponding data series in the chart.
-Here's a detailed guide on how to define and customize the legend in the cartesian chart.
+The [Legend](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartBase.html#Syncfusion_Maui_Charts_ChartBase_Legend) provides a list of series or data points, helping to identify the corresponding data series in the chart.
+Here's a detailed guide on how to define and customize the legend in the chart.

 ## Defining the legend
 To define the legend in the chart, initialize the [ChartLegend](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLegend.html) class and assign it to the [Legend](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartBase.html#Syncfusion_Maui_Charts_ChartBase_Legend) property.